 The proposed rule would result in adjudicators denying asylum to most asylum seekers who travel through third countries and do not apply for protection in at least one transit country.
-The asylum seeker would not be penalized if they (1) received final judgement denying protection in such country; (2) are able to meet the definition of "victim of severe form or trafficking persons;" or (3) the transit countries were not parties to the Convention.
+The asylum seeker would not be penalized if they (1) received final judgement denying protection in such country; (2) are able to meet the definition of "victim of severe form or trafficking persons;" 325 or (3) the transit countries were not parties to the Convention.
+326 flouts this court's and the BIA's discretionary, individualized treatment of refugees' methods of entry, and infringes upon treaty commitments we have stood by for over fifty years.").

-The NPRM claims that the failure to seek asylum protection in at least one transit country while en route to the United States "may reflect an increased likelihood" that the asylum seeker is "misusing the asylum system as a mechanism to enter and remain in the United States rather than flouts this court's and the BIA's discretionary, individualized treatment of refugees' methods of entry, and infringes upon treaty commitments we have stood by for over fifty years.").
+The NPRM claims that the failure to seek asylum protection in at least one transit country while en route to the United States "may reflect an increased likelihood" that the asylum seeker is "misusing the asylum system as a mechanism to enter and remain in the United States rather than

-&lt;sup>318 Gulla v.
+318 Gulla v.
 Gonzales, 498 F.3d 911, 919 (9th Cir.
 2007).